Netsukuku/netsukuku/README.md

 **

-Netsukuku is an alternative to the internet, It will have all of the features of the internet, Such as websites, Instant messaging, File transfers, DNS, Etc. However, It is a mesh network or a p2p net system that generates and sustains itself autonomously.
+Netsukuku is an alternative to the internet, It will have all of the features of the internet, Such as websites, Instant messaging, File transfers, DNS, Etc. It functions as a mesh network or a p2p net system that generates and sustains itself autonomously.
 It is designed to handle an unlimited number of nodes with minimal CPU and memory resources.